rHermes/adventofcode/README.md

 I don't know what the correct way to do this is, so I look forward to this!

+EDIT:

+So I ended up doing this in two turns.
+The solution could be made simpler by fitting the runs of hot springs one at a time, as a block, and then looking for the next run.
+This removed the need for a bunch of the tree pruning and was quite fast when memoization was used.

+But the really cool solution I found in the reddit thread.
+Someone implemented it as a sort of NDFA, which runs in O(n) and uses very little to no memory.
+It uses no memoization and is very short and sweet.

 #### Day 10

 This was a very cool day, part two is a doozy.
 I ended up solving this by implementing